Application

 Immunization Requirements

 California state law requires that children receive a course of immunizations to attend school or day care in California.
 Personal Belief Exemptions are no longer accepted.
-In addition, exemptions are not valid upon entering 7th grade.
+In addition, medical exemptions need to be filled through CAIR-ME ( California Immunization Registry Medical Exemption).

 Kindergarten Entry: Students must be fully immunized according to State requirements.

-7th Grade Entry: A Tdap booster for whooping cough is required by the State in addition to all other previously required immunizations.
+7th Grade Entry: A Tdap booster is required by the State in addition to all other previously required immunizations.
 A student must be fully immunized or he/she will not be admitted to school.

-The Virtual Open House includes open classrooms, talk with teachers and parents, review curriculum, subjects taught, and extra-curricular program.
-Kindergarten teachers are also available to answer questions.
+The Open House includes open classrooms, talk with teachers and parents, review curriculum, subjects taught, and extra-curricular program.
+Kindergarten teachers are also on site with classroom materials and available to answer questions.

 Prospective Families